August services: catchup

 REFLECTION

 As a young man, Moses kills an Egyptian he sees cruelly mistreating a Hebrew slave.
 When this becomes public knowledge, he fears for his life and flees the country.
-Looking after his father-in-laws sheep, he sees a bush on fire that is notitself burnt.
-God calls to him and tells him to take off his shoes because his standing on holy ground.
+Looking after his father-in-law’s sheep, he sees a bush on fire that is notitself burnt.
+God calls to him and tells him to take off his shoes because he is standing on holy ground.

 HYMN: Songs of Fellowship 148.
 Guide me, O thou great Jehovah